INGEOTEC/NLP-Course/topics/03Collocations.md

 # Bernoulli Distribution

-Let $$\mathcal{X}=\{1, 0\}$$ be a random variable with two outcomes, this variable corresponds to a language that only has two words.
+Let $$\mathcal{X}$$ be a random variable with two outcomes ($$\{1, 0\}$$), e.g., this variable corresponds to a language that only has two words.
 At this point, one might realize that different experiments can be represented with a random variable of two outcomes; perhaps the most famous one is tossing a coin.

 The random variable $$\mathcal{X}$$ has a Bernoulli distribution, i.e., $$\mathcal X \sim \textsf{Bernoulli}(p)$$, in the case that $$\mathbb P(\mathcal X=1)=p$$ and $$\mathbb P(\mathcal X=0)=1 - p$$ for $$p \in [0, 1]$$, where the probability (mass) function is $$f_{\mathcal X}(x) = p^x(1-p)^{1-x}.$$